Pocketwatch 101™ – Learn about Vintage and Antique Pocket Watches

 This is one of the easiest questions to answer!
 If there is a metal cover over the dial of the watch (it's called the "dial" not the "face") then it's a hunter-case watch.
 If there is no metal cover over the dial, then it's an "open face" watch.
 An open-face watch just has a "crystal" over the dial (usually made of mineral glass).
 If there is neither a metal cover nor a crystal, then it's likely that something's missing.
 Sometimes the bezel (the round metal ring that retains the crystal) is lost, which makes it impossible to replace the missing glass (see this article for more information on vintage pocket watch bezels).

-Note that in the photos above, the winding stem is at the 3:00 position on the hunter-cased watch, and in the 12:00 position on the open-face watch.
+Note that in the photos above, the winding stem is at the 3:00 position on the hunter-cased and demi-hunter-cased watches, and in the 12:00 position on the open-face watch.
 This is by design.
 Movements were made either for a hunter-case or for an open-face case.
 The primary difference between a hunter-case movement and an open-face movement is the relative positioning of the winding arbor and the seconds bit, and the positions of the dial-feet.

 When a hunter-case movement and dial are mounted in an open-face case, it is called a "side-winder" because the winding stem will now be at the 3:00 position instead of the "normal" 12:00 position.
 While this doesn't present any real operational difficulties, a side-winder is generally not considered to be a "correct" matching of movement and case.
 Note that it's only called a side-winder if it is a hunter-case movement in an open-face case.
-We often hear people calling their hunter-cased watches side-winders because the winding stem is at 3:00... but they are only called side-winders if in an open-face case.
+We sometimes hear people calling their hunter-cased watches side-winders because the winding stem is at 3:00... but they should only be called side-winders if in an open-face case.

 For more information, please see our article on side-winder and side-seconds watches.